replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/adding-nodes.md

 title: "Adding Nodes"
 ---

 This topic describes how to add additional nodes to kURL clusters.
-For information about managing nodes on kURL clusters, including removing, rebooting, and resetting nodes, see [Managing Nodes](managing-nodes)
+For information about managing nodes on kURL clusters, including removing, rebooting, and resetting nodes, see [Managing Nodes](/docs/install-with-kurl/managing-nodes).

 ## About Adding Nodes